FilipAntonijevic/Optimal_block_packing/README.md

 We will have 2 arrays: one for candidate points and another for control points (to check for overlaps), and then with each new block, besides updating candidate points, we need to add that block’s overlap control point to the control points array.
 --image---- image --

-The overlap control point besides (x,y,z) has block’s width and block’s depth.
+The overlap control point besides (x,y,z) holds block’s width and block’s depth.
 This isn’t enough to recreate the whole block, but we don’t have to.
 We only need to check if the block will intersect with any of the rectangles above it in the top down 2D view:
 --image--